psu-libraries/etda_workflow/README.md

 ## LionPATH Integration

 Student program and committee information is imported daily from LionPATH.
-The integration runs on a cron jobs that kicks off a 3am.
+The integration runs on a cron job that kicks off a 3am.
 There are five tables/resources updated in ETDA by this daily import: Submission, Program, CommitteeMember, CommitteeRole, ProgramChair.
 The import works in the following order:

 1. Committee Roles for The Graduate School's Dissertation submissions are imported.
 This updates the CommitteeRole table with changes and/or new committee roles.
 These roles exactly reflect the roles in LionPATH and are different from Master's Thesis roles.